 - Cover letters should be concise and error-free.

 - Check the Cornell Career Services Career Guide.
-Copies are available in the CEC, 162 MVR.
+Copies are available in the CEC, 119 Academic Surge A.

 Visit the Cornell Career Services website for more information.